xorxornop/RingBuffer/README.md

 It has these properties:

 + 	Overwriteable
-+ 	Capacity
++ 	MaximumCapacity
-+ 	Length
++ 	CurrentLength
 + 	Spare

+There is no significant difference between the sequential and concurrent implementations other than speed in their respective use-cases.

 RingBufferStream exposes these methods through common System.IO.Stream methods, e.g. Write is mapped to Put.
-It also exposes the PutFrom and TakeTo performance methods as WriteFrom and ReadTo, respectively.
+It also exposes the PutFrom and TakeTo performance methods (and their async variants) as WriteFrom and ReadTo, respectively.
 Use of these methods allows no-copy transfers between streams.
 Asynchronous versions of the stream-oriented methods are available for maximum performance potential.

 *****